junh-ki/dias_kuksa_doc/docs/source/contents/invehicle.rst

     $ ./kuksa-val-server --vss modified.json --insecure --log-level ALL

 * The `kuksa.val` server is entirely passive.
-Which means that you would need supplementary applications to feed and fetch the data.
-In the following `dbcfeeder.py` and `cloudfeeder.py` are introduced.
+Which means that you would need supplementary applications to feed and fetch the data. `dbcfeeder.py` and `cloudfeeder.py` are introduced in the following contents.
 They are meant to deal with setting and getting the data from the `kuksa.val` server.